UKRN-Open-Research/t3-open-code/_episodes/05-delivering-workshops.md

 ---
-title: Practicing your Workshop # title of the episode
+title: Delivering a Workshop # title of the episode
 teaching: 15 # time required to teach (minutes)
-exercises: 30 # time required for participants to do the activities (minutes)
+exercises: 15 # time required for participants to do the activities (minutes)
 duration: # duration for a break, not needed if teaching/exercises are present (minutes)
 # summary of the episode content for displaying on the schedule page
 summary: Practice delivering a part of your workshop with your co-attendees.